Dr James L Thorne

 - Mr. Hugues Patout - (Erasmus+) visiting student (2016), solubility of oxysterols

-- Committee member of NIHR Nutrition And Cancer working group
+- Member of NIHR Nutrition And Cancer working group

 - Committee member of ECMC UK Therapeutic Cancer Prevention Network